FACT-Finder-Web-Components/oxid-eshop-module/README.md

     rm -rf source/tmp/*

-Check in the Oxid 2 backend "Stores → Configuration → Advanced → Advanced" if the module output is activated.
+Check in the Oxid backend "Extensions -> Modules" if the module output is activated.

 ![Module Enabled](docs/assets/module-enabled.png "Module enabled")

+**Note:** Sometimes you need also install module from command line.
+Please execute from project root:

+    vendor/bin/oe-console oe:module:install vendor/omikron/oxid-factfinder

+**Note:** If after installation process you have problems with permissions, you have to set correct permissions for you project (`chown` and `chmod` command ).
+[Check official docs](https://docs.oxid-esales.com/eshop/en/latest/installation/new-installation/preparing-for-installation.html#schritt-customising-file-and-directory-permissions)

 ## Backend Configuration